Kairo1039/cs2-kz-hns-lj-AHK-trash-talk-Self-leaked/README.md

-run the script with ADMINISTRATOR RIGHTS
+run the script with ADMINISTRATOR RIGHTS AHK version 1.1 (deprecated)

 28-13-20-1 LJ 294.17 MBHOP 303.7 18 strafe (THIS IS A RAGE settings you will be banned with high probability by the server administrator)